JeffDeCola/my-go-examples/in-process-communication/shared-memory/synchronous/pipes-unnamed-io/README.md

   for a communications overview
 * This repos [github webpage](https://jeffdecola.github.io/my-go-examples/)

-## OVERVIEW
+## PIPES OVERVIEW

-A pipe provides a uni-directional inter-process communication channel, where two ends are involved: reader and writer.
+A pipe provides a uni-directional in-process communication channel, where two ends are involved: reader and writer.
 Data written to the write end of the pipe can be read from the read end.
+A named pipe (FIFO) can be accessed from different processes whereas an unnamed pipe can be accessed from the same process.

 * **MACHINE**: SAME
 * **PROCESSES**: IN-PROCESS